kitayamachingtak/PRISMATIC/README.md

 ### Step 2: Filter Images for PRISMATIC

-Run the provided script to extract only the images used in this dataset:
+Run the provided script to extract only the images used in this dataset(need to change the path):

 ```bash
 python get_image.py
 ```

-This script will filter and copy only the images referenced in the PRISMATIC dataset, saving storage space and setup time.
+This script will filter and copy only the images referenced in the PRISMATIC dataset.

-## Dataset Structure

-### Files
+## Files

 - **`PRISMATIC_full.csv`**: Main dataset file containing sentences with train/test split annotations
 - **`data(old).csv`**: Old test data no longer in use
 - **`sentence_labels.json`**: The dataset contains 16 distinct labels (0-15) representing different syntactic structures.
 For detailed information about each label's syntactic pattern, please refer to `sentence_labels.json`.
 - **`get_images.py`**: Utility script to extract relevant images from Flickr30k

 ## Example Sentences